bookeydoo/KV_Raft_/readme.md

 ## Description
-This project is a simple implementation of the Raft consensus algorithm.
-It provides a distributed key-value store with :
+This project is a simple implementation of the Raft consensus algorithm, It provides a distributed key-value store with:
 - HTTP API for GET and POST to add to the network
 - Persists state in case of Node failures(fault tolerance)
 - Leader Election between nodes